Risk Management for Trichloroethylene (TCE)

 - You can also stay informed by signing for our email alerts or checking public docket EPA-HQ-OPPT-2020-0642 at www.regulations.gov.

 Past Meetings, Webinars, and Other Engagement Opportunities

-On December 15, 2020, EPA held a webinar to educate stakeholders on the risk management process under the Toxic Substances Control Act (TSCA) and the findings in the final risk evaluation for TCE.
+On December 15, 2020, EPA held a webinar to educate stakeholders on the risk management process under the Toxic Substances Control Act (TSCA) and the findings in the 2020 risk evaluation for TCE.
 View the materials for the webinar.